dimitri/pgloader/pgloader.1.md

 Texts:

-  - type char       to varchar keep typemod using remove-null-characters
+  - type char       to char keep typemod using remove-null-characters
-  - type varchar    to text using remove-null-characters
+  - type varchar    to varchar keep typemod using remove-null-characters
   - type tinytext   to text using remove-null-characters
   - type text       to text using remove-null-characters
   - type mediumtext to text using remove-null-characters